Sunday, April 2, 2023

 WHIMS prototype demo

-How the kiosks work
+How do the kiosks Work?

 - Advertisement -

 The kiosks are equipped with many interesting and innovative pieces of technology, the most innovative being a handheld device called WHIMS—the wireless health incident monitoring system.
 It can capture data from a maximum of 16 medical instruments or 16 patients at the same time.
-The device has been configured to enable automatic digital transmission of data through Zigbee—a wireless protocol.
-After WHIMS reads measurements from these instruments, Zigbee automatically transmits all the collected information to a data server, wirelessly.
-This information (test reports) is stored in the server as the patient’s medical history for future reference, explains Sujay Santra, founder-director, iKure Techsoft.
+The device has been configured to enable automatic digital transmission of data through Zigbee – a wireless protocol.

 Based on the test results, the RMP can prescribe medicines.
 The RMPs are medical practitioners trained and appointed by iKure.
-They manually enter the analysis and prescription, which is then stored in the server.
+They manually enter the analysis and prescription, which is then stored on the server.
 Medical history records of patients are also stored for future use.

 For complex cases, the RMP may require to consult a doctor.
-To deal with such situations, iKure has tied up with The Mission hospital and Jubilant Kalpataru hospital, both of which are located in West Bengal.
+To deal with such situations, iKure has tied up with The Mission Hospital and Jubilant Kalpataru Hospital, both of which are located in West Bengal.
 At these hospitals, a team of about eight doctors remotely attends to the cases referred by the RMPs.

-If required, the RMP can also consult a specialist stationed at these hospitals via a phone after transmitting the patient’s details.
+If required, the RMP can also consult a specialist stationed at these hospitals via phone after transmitting the patient’s details.
 The specialist can access the patient’s details directly from the server.
 If the patient requires special advice on a complicated case, he is referred to the nearest hospital available.
 In this case, the medical history of the patient along with the line of treatment prescribed by the RMP at the health kiosk (if any) is wirelessly sent to the server.
 This data can be accessed by the specialist at the hospital through a laptop or mobile phone.

-Patients from rural areas usually do not remember details of their medical history and are unaware of medication they have taken.
+Patients from rural areas usually do not remember details of their medical history and are unaware of the medication they have taken.
 “Having test results and prescriptions (stored on the server) transmitted to specialists in the hospital (where the patient’s case is referred) helps reduce consultation time with the new doctor,” says Santra.

-The doctor usually reverts to the RMP with any of four messages: ‘Nothing to worry,’ ‘Change the drug,’ ‘Change dosage’ or ‘Bring patient to the hospital’.
+The doctor usually reverts to the RMP with any of four messages: ‘Nothing to worry,’ ‘Change the drug,’ ‘Change dosage’ or ‘Bring the patient to the hospital’.

 Another feature that makes iKure kiosks stand out is their ability to alert doctors in the case of an emergency.
 This is done through an application programming interface (API) called ‘Rules Engine,’ which makes the kiosks intelligent enough to figure out when a patient requires immediate attention and alert a doctor.